Dhruvee/magic_lights/Debug_log.md

 iii.
 The interval should be checked twice, both before an after the LED turns on.

-iv.

-v.

 ####Using RGB LED and manipulating color
 i.
 Trying to set the color for the LED

 ii.
-On using value 255 for red and 0 for the other two, the LED does not light up.
+On every value of brightness for the RGB, only green works.
+And, the light also blinks.

-iii.

-iv.

 v.
+The LED was defected.